GabrielVelasco/Facebook-Album-Downloader/README.md

      python3 albumDownloader.py
      ```

-**Note:** I've done this for educational purposes.
+**Note:** I've done this for educational purposes (web scraping practice).
 Feel free to contribute or modify it to suit your needs.

 Happy album downloading :)!